sehoung/ais_psha/README.md

-# PSHA using Adaptive Importance Sampling
+# Adaptive Importance Sampling PSHA

 This repository provides Python code to calculate Probabilistic Seismic Hazard Analysis using Adaptive Importance Sampling.
 Further documentation can be found in the following paper: